 Anshuman Singh had been appointed as the Managing Director for the period from June 1, 2008 up to May 31, 2013 by the Board subject to approval from Central Government under the Companies Act, 1956.
 An application for such approval was made but rejected by the Central Government.
 A request for re-consideration of the application for approving appointment of Anshuman Singh as the Managing Director and his remuneration was filed by our Company with the Central Government.
-Subsequently, Anshuman Singh was re-appointed as Managing Director pursuant to fresh board and shareholders' resolutions passed on April 16, 2013 for a period of three years from June 1, 2013.
-Our Company passed a Board resolution to waive the recovery of amounts paid to Anshuman Singh from June 1, 2008 to July 31, 2010.
-Our Company filed various applications with the Central Government for reconsideration of the appointment and payment of remuneration, along with approval to waive the recovery of remuneration paid, which were rejected by the Central Government.
-While we have initiated necessary processes in order to achieve compliance and the recovery of the remuneration paid, in the event any action is taken against our Company, this may have an adverse effect on our reputation, business and financial condition.
+Subsequently, Anshuman Singh was re-appointed as Managing Director pursuant to fresh board and shareholder resolutions passed on April 16, 2013 for a period of three years from June 1, 2013.
+Our Company filed an application with the Central Government.
+While we have initiated necessary processes in order to achieve compliance, in the event any action is taken against our Company, this may have an adverse effect on our reputation and business.